hitokiri-mata/katacoda-courses/kubernetes-extensibility/kubebuilder/step5-def-crd.md

 ## Build

-With these modifications you are ready to build and generate files in the config folder.
+With these modifications build and generate files in the config folder.

 `make manifests`{{execute}}